catfact/WaveSpecter/README.md

 frequency scale is logarithmic by default.  enter`lin` in the 3rd argument to use a linear scale instead. anything but `lin` results in log-scale output. (and it's case sensitive. ha!)

-the size of the DFT window is the number of samples in the input file< is, rounded up to the nearest even number.
+the size of the DFT window is the number of samples in the input file, rounded up to the nearest even number.

+the output image width is fixed at one pixel per frequency bin. so width = (samples rounded up ) / 2 + 1.

 output image height can be specified as a fourth argument (integer number of pixels, defaults to 80.)

-the output image width is fixed at one pixel per frequency bin. so width = (samples rounded up ) / 2 + 1.

 ## plot characteristics